lyramonteiro/lyramonteiro/README.md

 # < hello world />
-🌐 **Front-end Developer** passionate about JavaScript and Web Components.
+🌐 **Front-end Developer** engaged with JavaScript and Web Components.
 🚀 Front-end Developer at **LDNA S/A** | Freelancer in my spare time.

 📘 Currently learning **PHP** to broaden my skill set.